 Why Capital Markets Malaysia

-It explains the key features of the capital market in Malaysia and how it is underpinned by a vibrant economy located in the heart of ASEAN, one of the highest growth regions in the world.
+CMM helps to explain the key features of the capital market in Malaysia and how it is underpinned by a vibrant economy located in the heart of ASEAN, one of the highest growing regions in the world.

 The Four Pillars

-CMM also highlights the importance of the Islamic Capital Market and the Sustainable and Responsible Investment (SRI) framework, which cut across all four market segments to expand the spectrum of product offerings to issuers and investors in the Malaysian capital market.
+CMM also highlights the importance of the Islamic Capital Market and the Sustainable and Responsible Investment (SRI) framework, which cuts across all four market segments to expand the spectrum of product offerings to issuers and investors in the Malaysian capital market.

 Equities - Largest in ASEAN

 Malaysia is home to one of the largest equity markets and has the largest number of listed companies in ASEAN.
 Given the level of maturity, companies listed in Malaysia are highly diversified across different sectors and many companies are also regionally diversified.

 Regarded as a safe haven, Malaysia‘s equity market provides investors with stability against volatility – this is reflected clearly in the MSCI Asia Pacific Risk Weighted Index, in which they represent 8.24% of the index as of 30th June 2017.